 On this day in 1913 the inventor of the Diesel engine disappeared from a ship never to be seen alive again.
+To tell the end of his journey, we must start at the beginning.
 In 1870, at the age of 12, Rudolf Diesel and his family fled Paris for London due to the Franco-Prussian war.
 Before the conflict ended Rudolph’s parents sent him to stay with an aunt and uncle in Augsburg.
 There he became fluent in German and developed an interest in math while watching his uncle teach it.
 Rudolph remained in Augsburg following the conflict to study engineering.
 He later landed a scholarship to the Royal Bavarian Polytechnic of Munich.

 After graduating in January of 1880 with the highest educational honors in his class, Rudolph moved to Paris to work for his former professor, Carl von Linde.
 The pair designed and constructed an ice and refrigeration plant, of which Diesel would later become the director of.
 A decade later Diesel moved with his wife and three kids to Berlin where he assumed management of Linde’s corporate research firm.
 In the years that Diesel worked for his former teacher he amassed several patents in the field of refrigeration.
 However, his employer contract stated he could not use these benefits outside of his work for Linde, so he branched out into other fields.